7 Most Affordable Neighbourhoods in Kelowna, BC

 University District Amenities

 The University District neighbourhood, built around the University of British Columbia Okanagan, is one of the fastest-growing areas in the city.
 It provides easy access to the university and the city's north end.
-The area is bounded by Glenmore Road on the west and Highway 97 on the east and is near Kelowna International Airport.
+The area is bounded by Glenmore Road on the west and Highway 97 on the east, near Kelowna International Airport.
 About 9,000 students attend the university, which means homeowners can rent basements or rooms within their homes to enhance their real estate investment.

 The neighbourhood has various shopping, dining, and entertainment opportunities within its borders or across Highway 97.
 Gulfstream Restaurant offers tapas, small plates, and pizza, and Scenic Road Cider has a tasting room and shop.
 Cooper's Foods is the local grocery store.
 The Pursuit of Excellence Hockey Academy has trained pro players and offers training camps for amateurs.
 Kangaroo Creek Farm is a nearby petting zoo that features domestic and exotic animals.